-Any accidental or deliberate disclosure of confidential information to an unknown network is termed as a Data Breach.
-The United States of America and most European countries account for an overwhelming majority of the big data breaches.
-What’s more worrying is the rate at which data breaches are hitting and impacting businesses show no signs of slowing.
+Any accidental or deliberate disclosure of confidential information to an unknown network is a Data Breach.
+The United States of America and most European countries account for an overwhelming majority of the significant data breaches.
+What’s more worrying is the rate at which data breaches are hitting and impacting businesses shows no signs of slowing.

 What is Data Breach & Types

 In general, there are three types of data breaches.
 They are:

 - Physical – It can also be referred to as ‘Corporate Espionage’ or efforts to obtain trade secrets by dishonest means, such as computer tapping.

 - Electronic – unauthorized access to a system or network environment where data is processed, stored, or transmitted.
 Access can be obtained via web servers or websites to a system’s vulnerabilities through application-level attacks.

 - Skimming is the capturing and recording of magnetic stripe data on the back of credit cards and debit cards.
 This process uses an external device which is sometimes installed on a merchant’s POS without their knowledge.

 Several incidents of data breaches resulted in the selected loss of 30,000 records in the recent past.
 You can find more information about it in the form of a visual representation on this website.
 It offers a beautiful & informative tour of the world’s most significant data breaches in recent years.